Skip to main content

 4. Delivery: Delivery is a key element in turning a profit — once an item is sold, it must reach the hands of the consumer.
 The delivery phase of a supply chain ensures the timely and cost-effective transport of a product.

 5. Returns: A reality of business is that not all products or services will meet customer expectations.
-Having an efficient returns process is key to long-term customer satisfaction.
+An efficient returns process is key to long-term customer satisfaction.

-Experienced supply chain managers can have a significant impact on a company’s success, helping it become a high performer, achieve profit goals and move to the forefront of its industry.
-For many companies however, the supply chain shortage means it’s hard to find talented individuals able to optimize their business.
+Experienced supply chain managers can have a significant impact on a company’s success, helping it achieve profit goals and control market share.
+For many companies, however, the supply chain shortage means it’s hard to find talented individuals able to optimize their businesses.

 A supply chain shortage can have a far-reaching impact, affecting individual businesses and industries as a whole.
 With the rise of online sales and the growing pressure for companies to deliver in record time, any hiccup in the supply chain can have a domino effect and send costs skyrocketing across an entire business sector.
 For modern supply chain management professionals, the challenge of not only optimizing current systems but also finding new and innovative ways to adapt to changes within an industry can be both difficult and rewarding.

-According to the U.S Bureau of Labor Statistics (BLS), the employment of logisticians is projected to grow by 18% between 2022 and 2032, with nearly 22,000 openings on average each year over the decade.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of logisticians is projected to grow by 17% between 2024 and 2034, with nearly 26,400 openings on average each year over the decade.
 These statistics make investing in growing the talent pool essential to the success of multiple industries.

-With the right training and experience, supply chain managers can help businesses optimize and become top performers within their industries.
-Using contemporary innovations, companies have an opportunity to make their products more ethical and environmentally friendly, increase efficiency while cutting costs, and find new ways to eliminate barriers between a product and the consumer.
+With the right training and experience, supply chain managers can help businesses become top performers.
+Using contemporary innovations, companies have an opportunity to make their products more ethical and environmentally friendly, increase efficiency while cutting costs and find new ways to eliminate barriers between a product and the consumer.

 How to Become a Supply Chain Manager

-Candidates from various backgrounds can work toward building a successful career in supply chain management.
-While employees working their way up in a company may be able to fill some roles, and for other roles, past business experience may be an important foundation, pursuing a higher education, such as a bachelor’s degree that specializes in supply chain management, can be a great first step for future management leaders and career-changers.
+Candidates from various backgrounds can work toward a successful career in supply chain management.
+While industry experience is invaluable, higher education, such as a bachelor’s degree specializing in supply chain management, can be a great first step for future management leaders and career changers.

 Capitalize on the Supply Chain Shortage With a Career in Management

 Industries of all sizes rely on talented supply chain managers to help them operate effectively and meet consumer demand.
-From the initial concept and raw materials to the final product, proper supply chain management can make all the difference in a company’s success.
-As the supply chain talent shortage grows, ample opportunity exists for talented managers to make their mark in business.
+From initial concept and raw materials to final product, proper supply chain management can make all the difference in a company’s success.
+As the supply chain talent shortage grows, ample opportunity exists for talented managers to make their mark.

-For future leaders in supply chain management, earning a higher education can be a key stepping stone in their success.
-By pursuing programs such as the BSBA in Supply Chain Management from Appalachian State University, graduates can prepare themselves for the real-world challenges of a career in business.
+For future leaders in supply chain management, higher education can be a key stepping stone to success.
+Programs such as the App State Online BSBA in Supply Chain Management prepare graduates for the real-world challenges of a career in business.

 Sources: